Crate training a puppy

 The location of the crate

-Make the crate comfortable with a soft cloth or cushion, for example with the Scruffs Expedition Mat or a real crate cushion, for example the Beeztees Nano Crate Pillow.
+Make the crate comfortable with a soft cloth or cushion, for example with the Scruffs Expedition Mat.
 In any case, it is important that your puppy cannot slip.
 Let your pup discover the crate by regularly putting something nice in the crate.
 The first impression should always be positive!
 If food is not interesting enough to explore the crate, you can also put a favourite toy inside.
 The door should always be open at this stage.
 If necessary, temporarily fasten it to prevent the door from closing when your pup is in it.
 Do not force your pup into the crate!

 If your puppy enters the crate easily by himself the real training can start.
-Feed your pup its food in the crate.
+Feed your pup inside the crate.
 Put the bowl in the back of the crate as much as possible, so he has to go all the way into the crate to eat.
 If he is afraid, then move the bowl at the door and move it a little further backwards with every food serving.
 If this goes well, you can try to close the door occasionally while eating.
 However, open the door again immediately if your pup has finished eating.
 Try to close the door somewhat longer, up to about 5 minutes.
-Try to prevent your pup from whining and crying before you open the door.
-If this happens, then you have started too fast.
+Try to prevent your pup from crying before you open the door.
+Not sure what to feed your growing puppy?
+Then have a look at our wide range of Royal Canin puppy food.

 Teach and reward commands